Materials-Consortia/OPTIMADE/optimade.rst

   - All items except the last item are integer zero-based indices of the value being provided in this line; these indices refer to the aggregated dimensions in the order of outermost to innermost.
   - The last item is a JSON layout of the item at those coordinates, with the same format as the lines in the dense layout.
     In the same way as for the dense layout, reference-markers are allowed for data that does not fit in the response.

+If the final line of the response is a next-marker, the client MAY continue fetching the data for the property by retriving another partial data response from the provided URL.
+If the final line is an end-of-data-marker, any data not covered by any of the encountered slices are to be assigned the value :val:`null`.

+If :field:`"returned_ranges"` is included in the response and the client encounters a next-marker before receiving all lines indicated by the slice, it should proceed by not assigning any values to the corresponding items, i.e., this is not an error.
+Since the remaining values are not assigned a value, they will be :val:`null` if they are not assigned values by another response retrieved via a next link encountered before the end-of-data-marker.
+(Since there is no requirement that values are assigned in a specific order between responses, it is possible that the omitted values are already assigned.
+In that case the values shall remain as assigned, i.e., they are not overwritten by :val:`null` in this situation.)

 Examples
 ~~~~~~~~